kiliankoe/Corkboard/README.md

 This is a simple client for the pinboard.in API.
 Use it to fetch and update your bookmarks from within your app or service.

-Please be sure to read the section on rate limits in the [pinboard.in API documentation](https://pinboard.in/api).
-This package currently supports checking for `429 Too Many Requests` errors and will retry a few times waiting a few seconds, but it does not currently handle the limits imposed for the posts/all and posts/recent endpoint.
+Corkboard respects the rate limits imposed by Pinboard and will wait if a request has been sent within the last three seconds.
+It will also retry up to 4 times if it receives a `429 Too Many Requests` status code.

+The `posts/recent` and `posts/all` endpoints have their own limits of three and five minutes respectively.
+These are not retried automatically, you will receive an error with the waiting time remaining.